maziiw/CODE-admission/README.md

     The second component to my work is a DAG - a process graph representing, at a high-level, the flow of data in my project.
 The DAG is also added to the website

 #### COMPUTER VISION MODEL
     This component is the most challenging for me.
+I have worked with Kaggle and GitHub data to build a mockup, yes encountered several issues.
+I realised that this task was too ambitious for my skill level and had to abandon it dues to lack of time or necessary skill.
-I have worked with Kaggle data to build a mockup, yes encountered and issue with crashing Kernels.
-It is possible to keep this component as a placeholder and I hope to be adding this during my first few semesters at CODE!
+    I decided to keep this component as a placeholder and I hope to be lerning this during my first few semesters at CODE!

 #### OPERATOR VERIFICATION WEBAPP MOCKUP
     One of the components has a human verification step, where a drope operator / manger / dispatcher spot-checks computer vision the model.
 This is a webapp mockup, built using Flask, and the purpose is to show that with a few clicks, the feedback loop can be returned to the model for prediction refinement.